This post may contain affiliate links. Please read our disclosure policy.

 Serving Suggestions

-- Rice: The rice helps balance the spiciness of the dish and provides a neutral base for the flavorful sauce.
-Feel free to use white rice or brown rice.
+- Rice: A classic choice that balances the spiciness and soaks up the flavorful sauce.
+Use white rice or brown rice.

 Frequently Asked Questions